 We had the CEO of Authorea come give a talk at our campus last week.
 It seems that their goals are a bit similar to that of Social Paper.
 Is there anything that can be leveraged from Authorea for Social Paper?
 Is any synergy possible?

 Updated by Boone Gorges almost 8 years ago

 Looks like an interesting project.
 But it also looks like it's commercial, with no externally-facing APIs.
 So I'm not sure, from a technical level, how much interface there could be.

 Some of the technical stuff behind Authorea - especially simultaneous editing by multiple authors - is difficult to achieve as long as we limit ourselves to WordPress.
 If this kind of thing is a feature we are really interested in, we may be able to build a progressive enhancement for the Commons specifically that would integrate with a collaborative editing platform like Etherpad.

 It's possible that there could be a fruitful non-technical collaboration, or at least a discussion, with the Authorea folks.
 Erin, I guess that's your call.

-#3 Updated by erin glass about 3 years ago
+Updated by erin glass almost 8 years ago